 \section{Related Work}

-Our work sits at the intersection of several research areas: LLM uncertainty estimation, model routing, LLM-as-Judge, scalable oversight, ensemble methods, and speculative decoding.
-We review each, clarifying how cross-model disagreement relates to and differs from prior work.
+Our work sits at the intersection of LLM uncertainty estimation, cross-model disagreement, trained verifiers, model routing, scalable oversight, and speculative decoding.

-\textbf{Uncertainty Estimation.} A standard approach to predicting model correctness is to use the model's own confidence as a proxy.
-Maximum softmax probability \citep{hendrycks2017baseline} and predictive entropy are common baselines, but modern networks are poorly calibrated \citep{guo2017calibration} and frequently assign high confidence to incorrect predictions. \citet{srinivas2024large} show explicitly that within-model perplexity has limited predictive power in open-ended settings.
-Self-evaluation \citep{kadavath2022language}, semantic consistency \citep{kuhn2023semantic}, and cross-model consistency \citep{manakul2023selfcheckgpt, sun2024crosscheckgpt} improve on this but require multiple generation passes. \Gls{cmp} and \gls{cme} require a single verifier forward pass and remain informative precisely where within-model entropy is flat.
+\textbf{Uncertainty Estimation.} A standard approach to predicting correctness uses the model's own confidence.
+Maximum softmax probability \citep{hendrycks2017baseline}, predictive entropy, and network features \citep{gorbett2022utilizing} are common baselines, but modern networks are poorly calibrated \citep{guo2017calibration} and frequently assign high confidence to incorrect predictions; \citet{srinivas2024large} show explicitly that within-model perplexity has limited predictive power in open-ended settings.
+A complementary line elicits confidence directly, either by prompting for a yes/no token \citep{kadavath2022language} or a verbalized score \citep{tian2023just}.
+Sampling-based methods---self-consistency, semantic entropy \citep{kuhn2023semantic, farquhar2024detecting}, and ensemble disagreement \citep{lakshminarayanan2017simple, manakul2023selfcheckgpt, sun2024crosscheckgpt}---require multiple generation passes.
+See \citet{shorinwa2024survey} for a broader taxonomy. \Gls{cmp} and \gls{cme} require a single verifier forward pass and remain informative precisely where within-model entropy is flat.